-If you believe you have experienced a violation of this law, you can file a complaint with the Office of Benefits and Wage Compliance in the Mayor’s Office of Labor.
+If you believe you have experienced a violation of this law, you can file a complaint with the Office of Worker Protections in the Department of Labor.

 To file a complaint, fill out and sign the COVID-19 protection from retaliation complaint form.
 You can send your completed form to COVID19WorkplaceProtections@phila.gov or mail it to:

 100 S. Broad St., 4th Floor, Room #425